snap-stanford/snap-python/doc/source/reference/GetLeadEigVec.rst

 .. function:: GetLeadEigVec()

-Computes leading eigenvector of the adjacency matrix representing an undirected *Graph*.
+A graph method that computes the leading eigenvector of the adjacency matrix representing an undirected graph.

 Parameters: